+Register for Class

-Register for Class: Registering for classes is an important step after you have been admitted to the university.
+Registering for classes is an important step after you have been admitted to the university.
 Class registration is done through your MyCoyote student center portal.
 Contact the Office of the Registrar for assistance.

+Adding after Census

-Adding after Census: The Census date of every semester will serve as your deadline for adding classes to your schedule.
+The Census date of every semester will serve as your deadline for adding classes to your schedule.
 After this date, there will not be an option to add a course, as the registration portal for that semester will be closed.

+Withdrawal Policy

-Withdrawal Policy: You must formally withdraw from a course either online through your MyCoyote or by petition.
+You must formally withdraw from a course either online through your MyCoyote or by petition.
 Do not assume that a faculty member has withdrawn you if you do not attend or stopped attending class.
 Check your class enrollment status online.
-You will be not be withdrawn by the instructor if you do not attend the first day of class.
 If you do not formally withdraw from a class you will earn a "WU," which is calculated for the GPA as an "F."